thesolelane/solturio/docs/DEX_PARTNERSHIP_PROPOSAL.md

 ---

-*Centurio - Plant Your Standard on Chain*
+*Solturio - Plant Your Standard on Chain*

 **Building a safer DeFi ecosystem, one verified logo at a time.**

+A **CATH Ecosystem** project by Cooperanth Consulting LLC.